 NIAS and Covid-19

-In efforts to contain the Covid-19 virus, social distancing measures have meant that scholars cannot physically gather at NIAS.
+In efforts to contain the Covid-19 virus, social distancing measures have meant that scholars cannot physically gather at NIAS as usual.
 But at a time like this, when the very fabric of society is disrupted, continuing social science and humanities research is more important than ever.
 All NIAS seminars, workshops and events have moved online.
 Here, you will find the latest NIAS regulations around Covid-19.

 Importance of Science